-Before you hop on the Costa da Caparica bus in Cacilhas, you may want to stop by the Cristo Rei monument nearby, which overlooks Lisbon.
+Before you hop on the Costa da Caparica bus in Cacilhas, you might want to stop by the Cristo Rei monument nearby, which overlooks Lisbon.

 See the Costa da Caparica Beaches Guide

-(22 minutes from Cascais by bus or 37 minutes from Sintra by bus)
+22 minutes from Cascais or 37 minutes from Sintra by bus

-There is no direct public transportation from Lisbon, but you may want to add a visit to this cape to your day trip to Cascais.
+There is no direct public transportation from Lisbon, but you might want to add a visit to this cape to your day trip to Cascais.
 It’s Europe’s westernmost point, and is located between Cascais and Sintra, but the bus from Sintra takes longer, and you’ll need plenty of time to see all of that town’s magnificent palaces.
 The bus from Cascais departs from a terminal behind the train station.
 The wild cape is one of Portugal’s most emblematic sites, and the attraction is not just standing on the edge of Europe, but also witnessing the raw beauty of nature from the top of the sheer cliff.
 From here it’s possible to walk to Praia da Ursa, one of Portugal’s most beautiful beaches.
 However, to reach it you’ll need to hike down a cliff, so it’s not a destination for everyone.
 You’ll need a sense of adventure, but the effort is rewarded by a stunningly beautiful scenery of colossal sea stacks.
-It should also be noted that this is also a nude beach and there are no lifeguards on duty or facilities of any kind.
+It should also be noted that this is also an unofficial nude beach and there are no lifeguards on duty or facilities of any kind.

 See the Cabo da Roca Tourist Guide

 1 hour from Lisbon by bus

 Portugal’s (and one of Europe’s) best-preserved medieval towns is easy to reach from Lisbon.
 It’s an enchanting place that was a queen’s wedding present, and looks just like it did in the 1200s, with whitewashed houses with gothic doorways inside the crenellated walls of a castle.
 It’s possible to see it in just half a day, but it also stages popular festivals throughout the year, such as the Chocolate Festival in the spring, a medieval fair in the summer, the Literary Festival in autumn, and the Christmas Village in December.